minicom(1) — Linux manual page

 enabled (in the File transfer protocols menu), you'll just

 have to write the filename(s) in a dialog window.
-If you
+If you have

-filenames are shown highlighted.
-Directory names are shown
+shown highlighted.
+Directory names are shown [within

-the files by pressing ENTER or quit by pressing ESC.
+pressing ENTER or quit by pressing ESC.

 T Choose Terminal emulation: Ansi(color) or vt100.
 You can